Swiss National Park with Mountains, Trees and River

 You can find more information on topics such as accommodation, gastronomy, packages, events and much more on the website of the UNESCO Biosphere Entlebuch

 The nature park is easily accessible by public transport from various directions, whether by bus or train.
-Trains run regularly from Lucerne and Bern to the Entlebuch, and various post bus routes lead to the more remote villages.
-By the way, the Entlebuch belongs to the validity area of the Tellpass.
+Regular trains run from Lucerne and Bern to Entlebuch, and several postbus routes lead to the more remote villages.
+By the way, Entlebuch is included in the validity area of the Tellpass.

 Entlebuch Biosphäre (Schweiz Tourismus Jan Geerk)